 Santa Barbara Castle

 Perched high above the city on the summit of Benacantil Mountain is Alicante's most iconic landmark and a must-see for all visitors.
-If you're planning a trip to Santa Barbara Castle during your holiday in Alicante, here's what you need to know.
+If you're planning a trip to Santa Barbara Castle during your holiday in Costa Blanca, here's what you need to know.

 The castle, one of Europe's largest medieval fortresses, dates back to the 9th Century and was built by the Moors.
 It gets its name thanks to a conquest that saw Alfonso of Castile capture the castle from the Arabs on the 4th of December, Saint Barbara's Feast Day.
 It was once held by the British during the War of the Spanish Succession and was also used as a prison.
 After years of abandonment, it was repurposed as a tourist attraction and has been open to the public since the early 1960s.
 If you fancy delving into the castle long and rich history further, there's an on-site museum that'll give you a more in-depth understanding of this amazing location.

 There are three ways to reach the castle; on foot, by car, or via the lift from Postiguet Beach.
 The walk isn't easy but if you wear trainers and carry some water it's a hike that will reward you with spectacular views of the marina once you get there, and you'll certainly be well on your way to your 10,000 steps for the day.
 If you go by car you'll get the same views, but during the summer months you might well struggle to find a parking space.
 The lift, which travels up through a tunnel carved out of the rock, is quick, easy, and costs just a few Euros.

 Once you're there